Skip to Main Content

 Beyond Coding

-Today, schools are introducing STEM education and robotics to children in ever-lower grades. .
-Presenting code as a universal language, she shows how children discover new ways of thinking, relating, and behaving through creative coding activities.
+This book shows why children should be taught coding not as a technical skill but as a new literacy—a way to express themselves and engage with the world.
+Presenting code as a universal language, the author shows how children discover new ways of thinking, relating, and behaving through creative coding activities.

 Home | Contact Us